Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Method

 \figref{fig:parameter-recovery-single-redshift} and \figref{fig:parameter-recovery} shows the recovery of \LmfpHI and \GHIavg.
 The best fit value corresponds to the \LmfpHI-\GHIavg parameter that has maximum $p_{\rm med}$.
 The $1\sigma$ uncertainty for \LmfpHI-\GHIavg is obtained by drawing contours at the $p_{\rm med}=0.32$ level.
-The largest systematic uncertainty in recovering the \LmfpHI$-$\GHIavg parameters is due to the thermal parameters ($T_0,\gamma$) and has been accounted for in the $1\sigma$ contours. \figref{fig:parameter-recovery} shows that the true value is within the $1\sigma$ contour in all the redshift bins, perhaps suggesting that we somewhat overestimates the errors.
+The largest systematic uncertainty in recovering the \LmfpHI$-$\GHIavg parameters is due to the thermal parameters ($T_0,\gamma$) and has been accounted for in the $1\sigma$ contours.
+This also demonstrates that the effect of spatial fluctuations in temperature does not significantly affect our recovered parameters.
+The temperature fluctuations are modeled self-consistently in the \aton simulation.
+With our two-zone temperature model we recover the mean free path and photo-ionization rate well.
+This illustrates that the two-zone temperature model with observed uncertainty in $T_0,\gamma$ is a reasonable assumption.
+Similar results have been found by \citet{nasir2020}, where authors find that the effect of temperature fluctuations on the scatter in effective optical depth is not significant. \figref{fig:parameter-recovery} shows that the true value is within the $1\sigma$ contour in all the redshift bins, perhaps suggesting that we somewhat overestimates the errors.
 The median $p-$value $(p_{\rm med})$ systematically increases (black regions) near the true value of \LmfpHI and \GHIavg (red stars) and $p_{\rm med}$ systematically decreases as one moves away from the true values.
 We find that the constraints on \LmfpHI are slightly less tight with KS test statistics compared to AD test statistics.
 This is because KS test statistics are sensitive to the middle part of the \taueffHI CDF while AD statistics are sensitive to the middle and the tail of the \taueffHI CDF.
 Therefore, we use AD test statistics for measuring \LmfpHI and \GHIavg in this work. \figref{fig:parameter-recovery} also demonstrates that the highest redshift bin, \zrange{5.95}{6.05}, is dominated by non-detections due to the finite \SNR of the spectra.
 As a result constraints on \LmfpHI and \GHIavg are less tight using current properties of the observed dataset at this redshift.
 The good recovery of \LmfpHI and \GHIavg parameters from \aton using \excitecode validates our approach of measuring these parameters from observations.